-If BPI+ is not enabled for a CM's unicast traffic, unfragmented upstream frames MAY use the BP Extended Header element, with the Encryption ENABLE bit turned off, to carry piggybacked bandwidth requests.
-Alternatively, unfragmented upstream frames' piggybacked bandwidth requests MAY be carried in a REQUEST Extended Header element (EH_TYPE=1).
+If BPI+ is not enabled for a CM's unicast traffic, fragmented upstream frames MUST still use the BP Extended Header element, but with the Encryption ENABLE bit turned off (0).
+This way the BP Extended Header can still be used for piggybacked bandwidth requests according to fragmentation rules described in [DOCSIS1] or [DOCSIS9].